KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 ![Edge, vertex, node, and arc.](images/Edge_vertex_node_arc.jpg)

 Graph theory uses different terms, describing networks in terms of *nodes* and *arcs*.

-Recall that graphs are directional, the subject has an *outgoing* edge (or arc), the object has an *incoming* edge.
-Now, you can decode definitions like these:
+Since graphs are directional, the subject has an *outgoing* edge (or arc), the object has an *incoming* edge.
+With this terminology you can decode these definitions:

 >"A graph is a collection of *vertices* interconnected by *edges*" [7]